2022 Nantucket Daffodil Festival Welcomes Spring

 When the sun is shining and blooms are bursting in New England, it’s a sure sign the annual Nantucket Daffodil Festival is not far away.
 Flower Power lives on as more than 3 million narcissus planted on the Grey Lady come alive in shades of sunshine for this harbinger of spring.

-The 4th weekend in April heralds the season opener for the island found thirty-six miles out to sea.
-I can’t think of another place I’d rather be.
+The 4th weekend in April heralds the season opener for the island in 2022.
+I can’t think of another place I’d rather be to welcome the end of winter.
+Nantucket is found off the coast of Cape Cod, thirty miles out to sea.
 Rumor has it that Mother Nature is supposed to give New England the gift of beautiful skies in the days ahead, a perfect excuse to get Daffy and put on your yellow dancing shoes!